NEWS & PRESS

 The letter from environmental nonprofit Elected Officials to Protect America and signed by 311 officials from 40 states pointed to extreme weather phenomena exacerbated by climate change that are already affecting communities across the nation and costing billions to manage in their aftermath—dire issues that are only going to worsen as our planet continues to warm.

-It is no secret that our economy has taken a beating due to coronavirus.
-To help recover from this deepening recession we must adopt a national stimulus plan aimed at building back the economy on the basis of clean energy.
+To help recover from the deepening recession caused by COVID-19 we must adopt a national stimulus plan aimed at building back the economy on the basis of clean, renewable energy.
 There is precedent.
 President Barack Obama’s American Recovery and Reinvestment Act (ARRA) of 2009 proved to be the stimulus plan needed to end the Great Recession.
 The ARRA package included $90 billion in clean energy investments and tax incentives.

 Elected Officials to Protect America urges Congress to enact a clean energy stimulus that will create millions of jobs while combating climate change and reclaiming our position as global leader.
-Using the ARRA as a starting point, Congress needs to add it to ensure America runs on 100 percent clean energy.
-Many of the policy recommendations proposed in the recent Congressional Report, Solving the Climate Crisis, that build a clean energy economy which values workers, righting the wrongs of environmental justice, should also be used.
+Using the ARRA as a starting point, Congress should add to it — ensuring America will run on 100 percent clean, renewable energy.